vpx-code/Clover-HUAWEI/README.md

 Clover is a medication reminder app for senior citizens, built natively for Android and the Huawei ecosystem.
 What started as a two-week hackathon prototype grew into a multi-year project that won three international awards and was published on both AppGallery and Google Play.

-The project went through two major iterations: an initial Java prototype, and a full rewrite in Kotlin with a redesigned architecture and an companion Huawei Watch app.
+The project went through two major iterations: an initial Java prototype, and a full rewrite in Kotlin with a redesigned architecture and a companion Huawei Watch app.

 ---